 The right arrangement or living plant cannot erase the pain of the occasion.
 However, flowers can help deliver the peace, strength, and love you wish to share.

 Kind Words for Those Grieving a Loss

-When you gift flowers, often times you have the opportunity to share your sentiments in a thoughtful note to be included in the arrangement.
-In that note, it is important to show support in a tasteful and thoughtful way.
+When you gift flowers, oftentimes you have the opportunity to share your sentiments in a thoughtful note to be included in the arrangement.
+On that note, it is important to show support in a tasteful and thoughtful way.